dart-lang/language/working/333 - shared memory multithreading/shared_native_memory.md

 final class ScopedThreadLocal<T> {
   /// Creates scoped thread local value with the given [initializer] function.
   ///
-  /// [initializer] must be trivially shareable. external factory ScopedThreadLocal([T Function()? initializer]);
+  /// [initializer] must be deeply immutable. external factory ScopedThreadLocal([T Function()? initializer]);

   /// Execute [f] binding this [ScopedThreadLocal] to the given [value] for the duration of the execution.